Undergraduate Academic Programs / Departments / Courses

 Three semester hours a week

-This course introduces students to the practice of Evidence Based Medicine.
-Students will learn the skills to formulate a clinical question, search and critically evaluate the medical literature, and develop an answer to the question.
+This course introduces students to the practice of Evidence Based Medicine with a focus on prehospital and emergency care.
+Students will learn the skills to formulate a clinical question, search and critically evaluate the medical literature, apply their knowledge to a clinical scenario.
 Students will participate in “journal club” style rounds, and be expected to complete a project answering a clinical scenario of their choice.

 4040 CURRENT ISSUES IN PARAMEDICINE